 Who We Are

 - The New Jersey Suzuki Workshop has been a 501(c)(3) nonprofit organization since 2018 and is based in Mercer County, NJ.

-- July 2021 will mark our 14th workshop as NJSW, and our third online.
+- February 2022 marked our 15th workshop as NJSW, and our fourth online.

 - Our administrative directors are experienced Suzuki music educators and serve as volunteers.